rnsloan/pixeltoemcalculator/readme.md

-# Pixel to ems calculator for OSX Dashboard
+# Pixel to em widget for OSX Dashboard

+## Build

+Add a .wdgt extension to the src directory.